socialgene/socialgene.github.io/docs/database_creation/nextflow.md

 ## Including BLASTp and/or MMSEQS2

-BLASTp and MMSEQS inter-protein comparisons can be made be includeing the `--blastp` and/or `--mmseqs2` flags.
+BLASTp and MMSEQS inter-protein comparisons can be made be includeing the `--blastp` and/or `--mmseqs_steps` flags.
+The `--mmseqs_steps` arguement expects a comma-delimited string which represents the sequence identity levels to cluster to.
+For example, to cluster to 90%, 70% and 50% you would use `--mmseqs_steps '90,70,50'`.
+Additional DIAMONS and MMSEQS2 settings can be applied via [nf-core - style args](https://nf-co.re/docs/usage/configuration#understanding-and-modifying-tool-arguments).

+!!!note
+    It is necessary to to put the the numbers in `--mmseqs_steps '90,70,50'` in descending order

+!!!note
     BLASTp is very time/resource consuming and should only be used on limited datasets.

 === "shell"
 ```bash